aihehuo/aihehuo_mcp/manual_test.md

    - `pitch` - Create a compelling 60-second elevator pitch based on your validated business model

 4. The server will also provide these resources:
-   - `aihehuo://current_user/profile` - Get current user profile information
+   - `aihehuo://current_user/profile` - Get brief current user profile (id, name, industry, city, bio) with tool reference

 ## Method 3: Test with Environment Variables